remarcmij/promise-demo/README.md

 With `<option>`:

-0. Consume an asynchronous promise that remains pending in a chain.
+0. Consume an indefinitely pending promise in a chain.

    ```text
    <<< main starting >>>